franxxu/blss/README.md

 So I decided to using only images and icons for the GUI part of this project.
 This project is my proof-of-concept on "pictation GUI design".

 Software requirements:
-NodeJS(18) and MongoDB Atlas or Community version.
+NodeJS(18) and MongoDB (Atlas or Community version).

+Software used:
+systems - nodejs, mongodb;
+language - javascript, css;
+GUI - html5, tailwindcss, pug;
+nodejs modules/middelwares - express, mongoose, morgan, multer, dotenv, design framework - mvc;
+development tools - vscode, prettier, eslint, postcss;
+deployment environment - aws ec2, linux, windows;

 Installation:
 "npm install"